 Remember a Guru is like a boat.
 You need a boat to get from one place to another across deep water.
 If you can’t find a good boat, then swim.
 If the boat you are in is floundering and not going anywhere – find another boat.
 By all means, once you cross the river, get out and leave that boat behind.

 Challenge Your Sacred Ground

-Spiritual exploration most definitely is not about trying to find things to support a particular position; on the contrary, it’s about asking the right questions which penetrate your closely held beliefs.
+Spiritual exploration is not about seeking things to support a particular position.
+It’s about asking the right questions that challenge our beliefs.
 It’s about asking the right questions that take you through, and beyond your own “sacred ground.”